Amazon's early Black Friday sale is happening now and here are our favorite deals

 Teccpo Cordless Drill Set, $111 ($33 off)

 You won't have trouble finding home-goods deals this season.
-Exhibit A: The iRobot Roomba 692 Robot Vacuum, now on sale for $100 off, at $200.
+Exhibit A: The iRobot Roomba 692 Robot Vacuum, now on sale for $200 (save $100).
 But, as they say, that's not all.
 Here are more home and kitchen deals, available at Amazon now.

 It's not just Amazon's gadgets that are on sale.
 There are plenty of great electronics from Apple, Bose and more on sale at Amazon right now.